apnadkarni/blt/man/treeview.rst

   **real**
     Compares fields as floating point numbers.
   *command*
-    Use the Tcl proc specified by the **-command** option to compare entries when sorting.
+    Use the TCL proc specified by the **-command** option to compare entries when sorting.
 If no command is specified, the sort reverts to "ascii" sorting.

 *pathName* **sort once** ?\ *flags*\ ? *tagOrId* ...
   Sorts the children for each entries specified by *tagOrId*.
-By default, entries are sorted by name, but you can specify a Tcl proc to do your own comparisons.
+By default, entries are sorted by name, but you can specify a TCL proc to do your own comparisons.

   **-recurse**